colmulhall/colmulhall.github.io/_posts/2019-06-24-iphone-11-design.md

 >
 >Well, it turns out those renders were probably very accurate.

-Ok, there's no denying that this camera bump is extremely ugly, but all I'm thinking that is going to be one _monster_ camera on the iPhone 11 (or iPhone XI..?).
+Ok, there's no denying that this camera bump is extremely ugly, but that is going to be a _monster_ camera on the iPhone 11 (or iPhone XI..?).